-Many people who suffer trauma from narc abuse tend to want to go it alone.
+Many people who suffer trauma from narcissistic abuse tend to want to go it alone.

 I know all about that, because I have been one of those people.

-Now I know that being hyper independent is merely a trauma response to “people always hurt you, betray you or abandon you.”
+Now I know that being hyper-independent is merely a trauma response to “people always hurt me, betray me or abandon me.”